 Williams Honors College Students

-As a Williams Honors College student, you have access to an academic adviser and would be encouraged to participate in a peer mentoring program.
-You'll also be notified of study abroad and service opportunities.
+As a Williams Honors College student, you have access to an academic adviser and are encouraged to participate in a peer mentoring program.
+You'll also have unique opportunities for such activities as study abroad programs and service opportunities.
+In addition, students in the Williams Honors College are encouraged to engage in undergraduate research programs both on campus and throughout the world.

 Our students are nationally competitive, and our achievements are recognized by graduate fellowships and awards like the Fulbright scholarship.